Roy Mason (architect)

 Roy Mason (June 29, 1938 – May 19, 1996) was an American lecturer, writer, and futuristic architect who designed and built a variety of futuristic homes and other buildings in the 1970s and 1980s using low cost materials and alternative energy sources.
 Mason invented architronics as exemplified in the Xanadu House.

 Biography

 Before entering his career of architecture and design, Mason received a master's degree from the Yale University School of Architecture.

-In 1971, he designed a sprayed foam building for an experimental college called College of the Potomac in Paris, Virginia, in 1971.
+In 1971, Mason designed a sprayed foam building for an experimental college called College of the Potomac in Paris, Virginia, in 1971.
 In 1978, Mason created plans for a fifty-home community of solar-powered houses in Columbia, Maryland, that was to be called "Solar Village".
 In the 1980s, Mason was the architecture editor of the Futurist magazine and the first executive director of the Home Automation Association.